satharIBM/covid-data-public/README.md

   instead.
 * If data is being downloaded / scraped by a script, check the script in under scripts/
+* Git LFS is required to correctly checkout at least the US Census Shapefiles for now because they are very big.
+You have to run something like `git lfs install` and `git lfs fetch`.

 ## Resources